bioinfo-pf-curie/annotationMaker/README.md

 Mandatory arguments:
-  --genome [str]                Reference genome name and annotations to use --genomeAnnotationPath [file] Path to genome annotation folder -profile [str]                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)
+  --genome [str]                Reference genome name and annotations to use --genomeAnnotationPath [dir] Path to genome annotation folder -profile [str]                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)

-Optional arguments: If --genome is not specified --fasta [file]                Path to input data (must be surrounded with quotes) --gtf [file]                  Path to GTF file with gene annotation
+Optional arguments: If --genome is not specified --fasta [file]                Path to input data (must be surrounded with quotes) --gtf [file]                  Path to GTF file with gene annotation --gff [file]                  Path to GFF file with gene annotation

 Optional arguments:
-  --build                       Build name to use for genome index --indexes                     List of indexes to build.
-Available: all,bwa,star,bowtie2,hisat2.
+  --build [str]                 Build name to use for genome index --indexes [str]               List of indexes to build.
+Available: all,bwa,star,bowtie2,hisat2,none.
 Default: all

 Other options:
-  --outdir [file]               The output directory where the results will be saved -w/--work-dir [file]          The temporary directory where intermediate data will be saved --email [str]                 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
-  -name [str]                   Name for the pipeline run.
+  --outDir [dir]               The output directory where the results will be saved -w/--work-dir [dir]          The temporary directory where intermediate data will be saved -name [str]                   Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.